A blind jelly bean at birth, the baby koala promptly climbs unaided into its mother’s pouch. Six months later it pops its head out.

 A male koala can breed from around 18 months but, until he reaches his peak weight at around 4 or 5, the other bigger males will usually prevent his getting access to females.

 They will also prevent his moving into a home range of his own, so the male koala often spends up to three years wandering as a transient until his body weight peaks.
-During this time he is at the lowest rung of koala power and may be forced to occupy less than optimal habitats, sometimes to the extent of needing koala hospital care.
+During this time he is at the lowest rung of koala power and may be forced to occupy less than optimal habitats.